erdogant/clustimage/docs/source/Feature Extraction.rst

 Each approach can be tuned by a few parameters that can be set using ``params_exif``.

-``params_exif: dict, default: {'timeframe':'6H', 'window_length':5, 'radius_meters': 1000, 'exif_location': False}``
+``params_exif: dict, default: {'timeframe': 6, 'radius_meters': 1000, 'exif_location': False}``

+        * 'timeframe': The timeframe in hours that is used to group the images.
         * 'radius_meters': The radius that is used to cluster the images when using metric='datetime'
-        * 'window_length': Instead of making a hard cut on timeframe range, this smooting factor enables to to capture some images that are just outside the timeframe range.
-Works only for metric='latlon_radius'
         * 'exif_location': This function makes requests to derive the location such as streetname etc. Note that the request rate per photo limited to 1 sec to prevent time-outs.
 It requires photos with lat/lon coordinates and is not used in the clustering.
 This information is only used in the plot.